HL7/phd/input/pagecontent/ProfileConsumers.md

 {% fragment Observation/temperature-observation JSON EXCEPT:effectiveDateTime %}

 ##### The Coincident Time Stamp extension
-The consumer can obtain further information about the time stamp from the coincident time stamp Observation identified by the profile value "http://hl7.org/fhir/uv/phd/StructureDefinition/PhdCoincidentTimeStampObservation".
-A reference to a coincident time stamp Observation may be present in the CoincidentTimeStampReference extension.
+The consumer can obtain further information about the time stamp from the coincident time stamp Observation identified by the profile value ["http://hl7.org/fhir/uv/phd/StructureDefinition/PhdCoincidentTimeStampObservation"](StructureDefinition-PhdCoincidentTimeStampObservation.html).
+A reference to a coincident time stamp Observation may be present in the [CoincidentTimeStampReference](StructureDefinition-CoincidentTimeStampReference.html) extension.
 If the reference is NOT present, it means that the PHD did not provide a time stamp, and the PHG used the time of reception as the time stamp.
 PHDs that send stored data shall include time stamps in their measurements.

 If the PHD sent the measurement with a time stamp, there will be an Observation.extension element referencing the coincident time stamp Observation resource.
 The Coincident Time Stamp Observation can be used to determine the PHD's timeline and clock status.
 This Coincident Time Stamp can also be used to see if the PHG needed to correct the time stamp, and if it did, by how much.
+An example of the Coincident Time Stamp extension is shown below:

+{% fragment Observation/temperature-observation JSON EXCEPT:extension[1] %}

 Additional information about the Coincident Time Stamp can be found [here](CoincidentTimeStamp.html).

 #### The PHG reference extension
 The reference to the Device resource containing the PHG properties is encoded in an extension element.
-An example of the element is shown below:

-An example of the Coincident Time Stamp extension and the PHG extension is shown below:
+An example of the PHG extension is shown below:

-{% fragment Observation/temperature-observation JSON EXCEPT:extension %}
+{% fragment Observation/temperature-observation JSON EXCEPT:extension[0] %}

 #### The Patient reference: Observation.subject: